International Studio & Curatorial Program Residency

 The International Studio & Curatorial Program (ISCP) Residency supports an Irish or Ireland-based artist to spend three months in residency at ISCP in Brooklyn, New York.

 Temple Bar Gallery + Studios is invited annually to coordinate an open call and shortlist a visual artist for a three-month residency at ISCP in New York.
+Housed in a former factory in Brooklyn, with 35 light-filled work studios and two galleries, ISCP the most comprehensive international visual arts residency programme in New York.

 This residency provides the awarded artist with a high-quality studio, living stipend, travel costs, studio visits and off-site trips to museums, galleries and other cultural organisations.
 It supports the artist with a significant experience on a programme designed to build international networks, as well as contributing to the artistic community in a major city.